Women's and Children's Health Network

 As of Tuesday 22 December 2020, the Women's and Children's Hospital will allow the following visitor numbers:

 Neonatal Intensive Care Unit (NICU) and Special Care Baby Unit (SCBU)

 There is flexibility for special circumstances, particularly for palliative care and those with complex conditions, so please contact your care team directly to discuss your individual situation.

 For general information on visiting public hospitals in SA, please go to:

 Each visitor will be asked to undergo a health screening on entry to the Women's and Children's Hospital.

 You will be contacted to discuss rescheduling elective surgery if required.

 The Play Deck Café and Cafeteria on Level 2 are both open to the public.

-Visitors accompanying inpatients, including partners of birthing women and parents/caregivers of paediatric patients, will be supplied with meals from our food services team until at least 1 December, while parenting rooms remain closed.
+Visitors accompanying inpatients, including partners of birthing women and parents/caregivers of paediatric patients, will be supplied with meals from our food services team, while parenting rooms remain closed.

 Pregnancy and COVID-19